anon-blue/anon.blue/README.txt

                                 =+++
                                 ----
                                         o has a brother in Kentucky)     ALERT!T re Wayne Gage Jose Pierce.
-Wanted by the Michigan State Police Post for theft & child molestation, he is possibly armed and is a heavy drug user so use caution.
+Wanted by the Michigan StatNAZIlice Post for theft & child molestation, he is possibly armed and is a heavy drug user so use caution.
  $10,000 reward for his capture!
 Please call (989) 354 - 1800 to report any tips
 !
 Thank you!
 His social Media with photos facebook.com/treandmaryjane Snapchat: